tashiad/ActivAir-Vue/README.md

 #### Display Current Location
-When the site loads, the you'll see a form with options to get info for you current location or to choose a location from a dropdown list of available cities and states.
+When the site loads, the you'll see a form with options to get info for your current location or to choose a location from a dropdown list of available cities and states.
 If you click "Nearest Location," a card will show up and persist on refresh with the latest data so you can stay up to date with the AQI and weather for where you are.
 <p align = "center">
 <img width="1440" alt="homepage" src="">
 </p>